MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

   - Consider that it may require fine-tuning to achieve optimal results.

 - Use [storage best suited for the application's data access patterns](/azure/architecture/guide/design-principles/use-best-data-store).
-  - Make sure your most frequent data is stored in hot storage, making it easy to retrieve and does not require more processing to access.
+  - Make sure your most frequent data is stored in hot storage, making it easy to retrieve and doesn't require more processing to access.
   - Infrequently used data should be stored in cold or offline archive storage, using less energy.

 - Only store what is relevant.
   - Implement policies to streamline the process of storing and keeping relevant information.
 [Microsoft Purview](/azure/purview/overview) can help label data and add time-based purging to delete it after a retention period automatically.
 Additionally, this lets you stay in control of your data and reduces the amount of data to process and transfer.

 - Reduce the number of recovery points in place for VM backups.
-  - For example, if [soft delete](/azure/backup/backup-azure-security-feature-cloud) is enabled, then the expired recovery points are not cleaned up.
+  - For example, if [soft delete](/azure/backup/backup-azure-security-feature-cloud) is enabled, then the expired recovery points aren't cleaned up.
 Read more about the [impact of expired recovery points for items in soft deleted state](/azure/backup/manage-recovery-points#impact-of-expired-recovery-points-for-items-in-soft-deleted-state).

 ## Next step